wikiwi/webpack-content-chunks/README.md

 #### `addChunksFrom(moduleName: string, codeSplit: number)`

-Adds all chunks that originated from the nth-codesplit in given module.
+Adds all content chunks that originated from the nth-codesplit in given module.

 **Parameters**